dbitouze/nwejm/README.md

 # Overview

-The purpose of the current LaTeX bundle, `nwejm`, is to provide two classes for the
+The purpose of the current LaTeX bundle, `nwejm`, is to provide two classes and `biblatex styles` for the (new)
 [North-Western European Journal of Mathematics (NWEJM)](http://math.univ-lille1.fr/~nwejm/):

 - `nwejm` for the complete issues of the journal, aimed for the NWEJM's team,